SaiVishal1105/PROMPT-ENGINEERING/README.md

 - **ChatGPT** is best for concise, accurate, and beginner-friendly explanations.
 - **Gemini** is better suited for detailed technical analysis and engineering-focused content.
 - Combining **ChatGPT** for foundational concepts and **Gemini** for advanced technical insights provides the most comprehensive report.

+# Result
+Comprehensive Report on the Fundamentals of Generative AI and Large Language Models (LLMs) has been completed successfully.